 Acceptable recycling and waste

 Separate your items before arriving to make recycling quicker and easier.
-To ensure your recyclables are processed for free, advise staff if you have these free recycling materials:
+Advise staff if your load includes the following recycling materials:

 - aluminium cans